 All of our dragon fruit plants have been greenhouse grown.
 When you receive your plants, please be patient in acclimating them to their new environment.
 This means slowly transitioning them from shade to full sun.
 Please do not place them in a dark place, like a garage, they will shock!
 We recommend placing them in a partial shady protected area and moving them into full sun over a minimum of a two week period.
 Moving the plants into full sun too quickly can cause severe sun scald which will damage the overall plant health.

-We recommend that you grow dragon fruit plants in full sun, supported by a trellis system that can support the weight of the cactus.
+We recommend that you grow dragon fruit plants in full sun after acclimation, supported by a strong trellis system that can support the weight of the cactus.

 How to train dragon fruit plants on a trellis:

 How to hand pollinate Dragon fruit flowers:

 Dragon Fruit Plant List – Cal Poly Pomona Nursery

 The following list is what we found on which varieties are Self Fertile or Self Sterile.

 Self-Fertile- It can use its own pollen to set fruit.

 Self-Sterile - It needs cross pollination to set fruit, usually done by hand pollination from another variety.